 Endpoint protection is one component to the organization's ability to handle daily malware.
-All devices needing connection to the internet are subject to attacks.
 Attacks are mitigated through technologies monitoring the systems in real time reacting and responding to those attacks.

 Technologies like Firewall and Endpoint Detection and Response are all in place to respond to those attacks.
 Below is the status metrics.